 If you need surgery, tell the surgeon ahead of time that you are using Etrafon Forte.
 You may need to stop using the medicine for a short time.

 Do not stop using this medicine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using Etrafon Forte.

 Store at room temperature away from moisture and heat.

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of amitriptyline and perphenazine can be fatal.
+An overdose of Etrafon Forte can be fatal.

 Overdose symptoms may include uneven heartbeats, extreme drowsiness, confusion, agitation, hallucinations, vomiting, feeling hot or cold, muscle stiffness, fainting, seizure (convulsions), or coma.

-What should I avoid while taking Etrafon Forte (amitriptyline and perphenazine)?
+What should I avoid while taking amitriptyline and perphenazine?